AUM som somaya namah

 mate brings forth emotional content of native's bhava-12

-barring other trouble with bhava-7, = stronger prognosis for equality and agreement in marriage-2
+barring other polarizing catalysis with bhava-7, = stronger prognosis for equality and agreement in marriage-2

 Expectation of Toxicity and argumentative conflict in the emotional levels of married life.

-The main trouble with Chandra in the maha-dusthamsha is that Chandra-6 ABSORBS a wide variety of life's Argumentative conflict into oneself.
+The main polarizing catalysis related t the placement of Chandra in the maha-dusthamsha = Chandra-6 ABSORBS a wide variety of life's Argumentative conflict into oneself.